jeffersonfparil/imputef/README.md

 ## Acknowledgements

 This work was conceived and developed during my employment in Agriculture Victoria.
-The imputation algorithm in this repo was inspired by the algorithms presented in the 3 papers above and Luke Pembletton's tetraploid imputation algorithm written in R.
+The imputation algorithm in this repository was inspired by the algorithms presented in the 3 papers above and [Luke Pembletton](https://github.com/lpembleton)'s tetraploid imputation algorithm written in R. The core data structures, traits, and methods are largely shared with my open-source (GPLv3) project [poolgen](https://github.com/jeffersonfparil/poolgen).